katehret/compinion/README.md

 #### Data
 This folder contains the original data.

+* aggregate_totals_normalised.csv The feature matrix with the individual file names as rows and textType, year, tokens, the raw and normalised feature frequencies, and the complexity scores as columns.
+The normalised feature frequencies of the subjectivity and argumentation markers were calculated based on the raw feature frequencies divided by the number of tokens per file and multiplied with 1000.

+* markerDistributions.csv The raw frequencies of the individual subjectivity and argumentation markers per text type.

 #### Subjectivity
 This folder comprises the complete lists of subjectivity and argumentation markers described in the related publication.

+* other_features A folder containing the lists of the argumentation markers adverbials, connectives and modals.

+* socal_features A folder with two subdirectories sampling reduced features lists of subjectivity markers from the [*Semantic Orientation CALculator* (SO-CAL)][https://github.com/sfu-discourse-lab/SO-CAL].
+Specifically, only subjectivity features with a valency of 4 and 5 are included.

+  * socal_invariant: negative and positive adverbs.
+  * socal_variant: negative and positive adjectives, nouns and verbs.

 #### Scripts
 This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.